Chinese room: Philosophy

 Although the Chinese Room argument was originally presented in reaction to the statements of artificial intelligence researchers, philosophers have come to consider it as an important part of the philosophy of mind.
-It is a challenge to functionalism and the computational theory of mind, and is related to such questions as the mind–body problem, the problem of other minds, the symbol-grounding problem, and the hard problem of consciousness.
+It is a challenge to functionalism and the computational theory of mind, and is related to such questions as the mind–body problem, the problem of other minds, the symbol grounding problem, and the hard problem of consciousness.

 Strong AI

 Searle identified a philosophical position he calls "strong AI":

-The appropriately programmed computer with the right inputs and outputs would thereby have a mind in exactly the same sense human beings have minds.

-The definition depends on the distinction between simulating a mind and actually having a mind.
+The definition depends on the distinction between simulating a mind and actually having one.
 Searle writes that "according to Strong AI, the correct simulation really is a mind.
 According to Weak AI, the correct simulation is a model of the mind."

 The claim is implicit in some of the statements of early AI researchers and analysts.
-For example, in 1955, AI founder Herbert A. Simon declared that "there are now in the world machines that think, that learn and create".
-Simon, together with Allen Newell and Cliff Shaw, after having completed the first "AI" program, the Logic Theorist, claimed that they had "solved the venerable mind–body problem, explaining how a system composed of matter can have the properties of mind."
+For example, in 1957, the economist and psychologist Herbert A. Simon declared that "there are now in the world machines that think, that learn and create".
+Simon, together with Allen Newell and Cliff Shaw, after having completed the first program that could do formal reasoning (the Logic Theorist), claimed that they had "solved the venerable mind–body problem, explaining how a system composed of matter can have the properties of mind."
 John Haugeland wrote that "AI wants only the genuine article: machines with minds, in the full and literal sense.
 This is not science fiction, but real science, based on a theoretical conception as deep as it is daring: namely, we are, at root, computers ourselves."

 Searle also ascribes the following claims to advocates of strong AI: